Making Sense of the Appraisal Process

 Valuation Using the Income Approach

-Combining information from all approaches, the appraiser is then ready to put down an estimated market value for the property at hand.
-It is important to note that while the appraised value is probably the strongest indication of what a property is worth, it may not be the final sales price.
-There are always mitigating factors such as the seller's desire to get out of the property, urgency or 'bidding wars' that may adjust the final price up or down.Regardless, the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than they could recover in case they had to put the property on the market again.
-The bottom line is, an appraiser from Alaska Real Estate Appraisal will guarantee you attain the most fair and balanced property value, so you can make profitable real estate decisions.
+Analyzing the data from all approaches, the appraiser is then ready to state an estimated market value for the subject property.
+Note: While this amount is probably the most reliable indication of what a house is worth, it may not be the final sales price.
+Depending on the specific situations of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.Regardless, the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+At the end of the day, an appraiser from Alaska Real Estate Appraisal will help you get the most fair and balanced property value, so you can make wise real estate decisions.